 “Make sure that your brows tie in with your overall look and lifestyle.
 It can be tempting to try to follow current trends – at the moment the trend is for quite a low, straight brow.
 No one wants to have sparse brows though, so most of us would like to achieve full eyebrows.
 However, making the best of your natural brow shape will always give an elegant impression.
 Brows don’t always have to be the dominant feature on the face — they can be wonderfully effective if they’re subtly complementing everything else.”

 1. Tweeze too often at home

 “Most over-plucking is caused by people who have a habit of picking up their tweezers every day to remove a few hairs.
 This often results in removing hairs that don’t need to go, because you’re in the habit.
 You’ll have much healthier brows if you take a more considered approach.
 Dedicate time to it every three weeks or so.
 Above all, stick to plucking strays.
 Don’t interfere with the shape.”

 “Whether you favour groomed, manicured brows or a soft and natural finish, taking a moment in your routine to brush through your brows and keep them tidy is essential.”

 3. Be afraid to tint

-"I tint about 95% of my clients, even if it's a very delicate shade to add more colour consistency or simply cover a few greys in the brow.
+“I tint about 95% of my clients.
+Even a very delicate shade adds more colour consistency.
+Also, tinting covers any greys in the brow.
 In recent years, tinting has become associated with a harsh, dark finish that stands out a mile.
-However, if it's done thoughtfully and with good judgement, tinting can add definition, volume and fullness without looking drastically different to your natural colour."
+However, if it’s done thoughtfully and with good judgement, tinting can add definition, volume and fullness without looking drastically different to your natural colour.”